juniorguru/junior.guru/README.md

 1. [Create an API key](https://app.sendgrid.com/settings/api_keys)
 1. Set it as `SENDGRID_API_KEY` environment variable for both local devlopment and production

+By default, sending is not enabled.
+On production or when trying to send e-mails from localhost an environment variable `SENDGRID_ENABLED` needs to be set to something truthy.

 ## Git hooks

 - [isort](https://github.com/timothycrosley/isort/#git-hook)

+## Logging

+The environment variable `LOG_LEVEL` affects what gets filtered out.
+It's set to `info` by default.